Arranging Domestic Mortgages (AUD) for Australian Expats

 Finally, a note of caution.
 Australian citizens and permanent residents do not have to seek FIRB approval before purchasing land and property in Australia.
 However, if they buy in partnership with someone who is not a citizen or PR and not their spouse or partner, or the property is purchased on a tenants-in-common, rather than joint tenancy basis, then prior FIRB approval will be required.
 If you have any specific concerns then prior legal advice should always be sought in these situations:

-If you would like to make an inquiry regarding an Australian mortgage please complete the Inquiry form below and we will respond promptly.
+If you would like to make an inquiry regarding an Australian mortgage please complete the Inquiry form below providing details and you will be contacted promptly.